 WARNING

-The scope of this paper is: Oracle PL/SQL, SQL, relational algebra, relational theory in general, data structures, structured programming, Oracle’s 12c database, anything tangentially related to these topics.
+The scope of this paper is as follows: Oracle PL/SQL, SQL, relational algebra, relational theory in general, data structures, structured programming, Oracle’s 12c database, anything tangentially related to these topics.
 Anything that falls in this scope readers should feel free to use for their academic, professional, or creative needs.

 The author of this paper is not a veterinary scientist.
 There is data in the example database showing real-life veterinary pharmaceuticals and veterinary clinical procedures.
 These examples show how veterinary data can be used with relational objects for the efficient storage, retrieval, updating, and manipulation of data for a small to medium veterinary practice.